 - Conducted thousands of interviews = Behavioural Competency Interviews

-- Advanced on in-house systems = Applicant Tracking Systems ATS
+- Advanced knowledge of in-house systems = Applicant Tracking Systems ATS

 - HR Software = SAP, Oracle, PeopleSoft

 - IT Literate = Advanced on MS PowerPoint, Word and Excel

 So, if I stick to my current CV terminology and submit through an applicant tracking system it’s likely it won’t get through the screening process.
 Even though I tick all of the requirements.